Sikang-Hu/Inventory-Management-System/README.md

 - Reminder: notify users if some items is going to be out of storage [ ]

 ## Architecture
-- Controller.Controller Java
+- IMS.Controller.IMS.Controller Java
-- Model Java
+- IMS.Model Java
 - View HTML, CSS, BootStrap, React, JavaScript